-Lefty was identified June 1, 1979 by Steve Myklebust.
+Lefty was identified on June 1, 1979, by Steve Myklebust.
 This is almost 45 years ago!
-She was about 8 feet across when first identified.
+She was about 8 feet across when first encountered.

 Lefty was one of the most famous manta rays.
 Unfortunately, we have not seen her since April of 2016.

-She was easily identified by her paralyzed left cephalic fin.
-When she was feeding her fin usually flopped below or directly into her mouth.
-When she was not feeding and her cephalic fins were rolled up, her left fin pointed inward at a right angle instead of straight out in front of her.
-She frequented Manta Heaven, but was also seen often at Manta Village.
-She was known to brush bellys with snorkelers or grace over a diver’s head, leaving guests with an experience they would never forget.
+Her paralyzed left cephalic fin easily identified her.
+When she was feeding, her fin usually flopped below or directly into her mouth.
+When she was not feeding, and her cephalic fins were rolled up, her left fin pointed inward at a right angle instead of straight out in front of her.
+She frequented Manta Heaven but was also seen often at Manta Village.
+She was known to brush bellies with snorkelers or grace over a diver’s head, leaving guests with an experience they would never forget.

 would Lefty migrate to Thailand? because there is a manta ray there referred to as Lefty due to an injured fin and she is alive and well as of 2023.